vitringr/vault/nodes/Vector.md

 <ax, ay> - <bx, by> = <ax - bx, ay - by>
 ```

-Multiple 'steps' from an origin to a destination can be expressed by a single step of their sum directly.
+Movement destination can be expressed by the sum of the origin and the movement.

 ## Scaling